f-droid/fdroid-website/_posts/2024-12-03-giving-tuesday.md

 In a single week in November, this website (not counting the [many mirrors](https://fdroid.gitlab.io/mirror-monitor/) generously contributed by the community):
 * served over 100,000,000 HTTP requests,
-* handled over 500,000 downloads of the main F-Droid apk,
+* handled over 500,000 downloads of the main F-Droid package,
 * and received over 230,000 hits on the home page.

 > Note that as with everything in the F-Droid ecosystem, [these metrics](https://fdroid.gitlab.io/metrics/) were designed to be published openly without privacy concerns.
 If you spot a problem, please [report it](https://gitlab.com/fdroid/metrics).